-All of the products we manufacture in-house are processed through our Freshpet Kitchens in Bethlehem, Pennsylvania, which we believe is North America's only fresh, refrigerated pet food manufacturing facility.
+All of the products we manufacture in-house are processed through our Freshpet Kitchens in Bethlehem, Pennsylvania, North America's only fresh, refrigerated pet food manufacturing facility.
 Accordingly, we have limited available manufacturing capacity to meet our quality standards.
 An unforeseen event, such as a natural disaster or work stoppage, at our Freshpet Kitchens could significantly limit our manufacturing capacity.